About the Bridgwater Tidal Barrier Scheme

 Habitat and Biodiversity

 Creating more and better habitats for the benefit of people and wildlife is a key part of our work towards creating climate resilient places.
-The design of the Scheme includes the use of clay material dug from nearby fields to raise existing and build new flood defence embankments.
+The design of the scheme includes the use of clay material dug from nearby fields to raise existing and build new flood defence embankments.
 These ‘borrow pits’ will fill with water over time, to create valuable wetland habitat that will provide ‘stepping-stone’ linkages between the internationally designated sites of the Severn Estuary and the Somerset Levels and Moors.

 We are working with landowners to include additional habitat features within the borrow fields for bats, breeding birds, water vole, otter, reptile and amphibians such as great crested newt.

-Hedgerow planting and grass seeding across the Scheme will use mixes that contain a variety of species.
+Hedgerow planting and grass seeding across the scheme will use mixes that contain a variety of species.
 Trees will be planted within the site, including locations close to the new embankments, within the borrow fields, near the tidal barrier and in Express Park.
-All ponds affected by the Scheme will be improved or replaced.
+All ponds affected by the scheme will be improved or replaced.

 Environmental benefit and recreational opportunities